YiTianWuu/wyt228-UMB/README.md

 Instructions for use:

 In terminal, navigate to the current folder containing codes and the fastq file to analyze, then type in "sh AML_panel_run_all.sh"

+FLT3-ITD data analysis

+adapter sequences were removed, and sample barcode sequences were extracted (4 nt in BfP, and 4 nt in BrP) using custom Python software.
+The processed sequences were then aligned to FLT3 amplicons using Bowtie 2.
+Sample barcode analysis and ITD calling were performed using custom Python software.

+code:

+adapter_trim_flt3_USB.py